 You're also given the ability to entice customers with sales and discounts.
-With Shopify, these can be offered as manual or automatic discounts and given specific periods of validity.
-They can also be limited to certain collections or products, as well as a minimum order amount or quantity.
+In Shopify, these can be offered as manual or automatic discounts and made valid for certain periods of time.
+They can be limited to specific collections or products, as well as a minimum order amount or quantity.

 Gift cards and certificates, as well as discount codes are easy to create.

-Perhaps the most important marketing aspect of Shopify is the service's own email marketing tool, Shopify E-Mail.
-With this, it's possible to create email newsletters featuring your store's branding, and send these to selected groups of customers.
-You can choose which groups of customers to send these to, for example, new customers, those who haven't purchased anything, or even those from a specific country.
+Perhaps the most important marketing aspect of Shopify is its email marketing tool, Shopify E-Mail.
+With this, you'll be able to create email newsletters featuring your store's branding and send these to selected groups of customers.
+You can choose which groups of customers should receive these too: For example, new clients, those who haven't purchased anything, or even visitors from a specific country.

-In the marketing overview, you can keep track of your campaigns, their costs, and how many sales they have generated.
+In the marketing overview, you can keep track of your campaigns, their costs, and how many sales they've generated.

-Of course, Shopify E-Mail can't really hold a candle to dedicated email marketing tools, considering how limited its features are, but, it is possible to use it to launch simple campaigns.
+Of course, Shopify E-Mail can't really hold a candle to dedicated email marketing tools in light of how limited its features are, but, it is useful for simple campaigns.
 Additionally, Shopify is one of the few ecommerce platforms to include an integrated email marketing tool, so, we applaud its presence.